Adolf Wölfli: Sexual assault of children, imprisonment, and psychiatric hospitalization

-In 1895, following another similar arrest, he was admitted to the Waldau Clinic, a psychiatric hospital in Bern where he would live out the rest of his life.
-He was very disturbed and sometimes violent upon admission, leading to him being kept in isolation during his early time at the hospital.
+On June 3 1895 he was admitted to the Waldau Clinic, a psychiatric hospital in Bern where he would live out the rest of his life.
+He was very disturbed and too aggressively violent to be left with other patients, therefore he was kept in isolation in a cell.
+His doctor, Walter Morgenthaler, says in a 1971 documentary that Wölfli tore the ear off one patient and bit a patient's nose.
+He also soiled himself.

 He experienced psychosis, which led to intense hallucinations.